-In Alexandria, the theatre of Sayed Darwish and the Alexandria Conference Hall hosts some western musical concerts which are usually organized by the French, Italian, or the Germansulates.
-Many cultural centers around Cairo organize a number several for performing western music.
+In Alexandria, the theatre of Sayed Darwish and the Alexandria Conference Hall hosts some Western musical concerts usually organized by the French, Italian, or the Germansulates.
+Many cultural centers around Cairo organize a number several for performing Western music.

 Although Egypt is considered to be an Islamic country, there are many bars around the country, other than these located inside five stars hotels, where the prices are far cheaper but never less enjoyable.

 Alexandria features a large number of bars because the city was host to a large number of foreigners in the 19th and 20th centuries.
 There is the beautiful Cap d'Or Bar that will make you feel like you are in a real Mediterranean taverna that belongs to the good old days.

 In Cairo, their several bars, especially in the areas of the Island of Zamalek and Mohadneseen.
 Examples of bars in these neighborhoods would include Deals, L' Aubergine, Tabasco, and Bull's Eyes which are usually attended by the wealthy youth of the city.